root-11/maslite/readme.md

 ### Adjust runspeed using the clock.

-The clock is a powertool in OutScale that should be studied.
+The clock is a powertool in maslite that should be studied.
 The clock has the ability to:

 * run at speeds `-inf`; `+inf` and any floating point progressing in between.